Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 ========================

 In the code below, we have a `BoringModel` containing a single linear layer trained on some random data for 10 epochs.
-The `run` function contains a custom training and validation loops and as a user, I wish to conserve them while being able to train on multiple devices.
+The `run` function contains a custom training and validation loops.

 .. code-block:: python